Schools and groups

 Booking a group visit

 The museum runs popular handling sessions that promote an understanding of transatlantic slavery and life in West Africa from key stage 2.
-Activities that explore African heritage through arts, crafts, storytelling and music are available from Early Years.
-New for Autumn 2012, there will be a session specifically about Liverpool’s connections with slavery, suitable for those in year 9 and above.
+Activities that explore African heritage through arts, crafts, storytelling and music are available from early years.
+We also have a session specifically about Liverpool’s connections with slavery, suitable for those in year 9 and above.

 Planning for your visit